-(Add the following language when the municipality has a separate Municipal Board of Canvassers or when there are no municipal offices or referenda on the ballot.)

-Notice of Meeting of the Local Board of Canvassers

-At the close of voting on Election Day, pursuant to the provisions of Wis.
-Stat. § 19.84, the Election Inspectors at each polling place will convene as the Local Canvassing Board for the purpose of conducting the local canvass pursuant to Wis.
-Stat. § 7.51.
-This meeting will be open to the public pursuant to Wis.
-Stat. §§ 19.81-89.

-(Add the following language when the inspectors serve as the Municipal Board of Canvassers and there are municipal offices or referenda on the ballot.)

 Notice of Meeting of the Local and Municipal Board of Canvassers (MBOC)

 At the close of voting on Election Day, pursuant to the provisions of Wis.
 Stat. § 19.84, the Election Inspectors will convene as a joint meeting of the Local Board of Canvassers and the MBOC for the purpose of conducting the local and municipal canvasses pursuant to Wis.
 Stat. §§7.51 and 7.53(1).
 This meeting will be open to the public pursuant to Wis.
 Stat. §§ 19.81-89.